gaastonsr/pill-dispenser/docs/Profile.md

 - `currentPassword` obligatory.
 Validated with password rule.
 - `newPassword` obligatory.
 Validated with password rule.
 - `newPasswordConfirmation` obligatory.
-Validated with password rule.
+Must be equal to `newPassword`.

 ### On Success